Ghoust-Dev/ecommerce_app_test/README.md

     - Fully functional on mobile.

 6- **Bottom Navigation**:
-    - Navigate to Home and Cart Screens
+    - Navigate to Home and Cart Screens.

 7. **Network Image Caching**:
     - Images are fetched from a network and cached locally to improve performance.